D2-mods/Misc-kits/d2-randomkits/readme.French.txt

 ----------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------

+v2.6
+- Monastery Swordsman compatibility fix:
+	- Fixed an APR issue if using subtledoctor's APR tweak (all classes get bonus APR from Specialization).
+	- The fix doesn't depend on install order.
+This mod can/should still be installed before tweak mods.

 v2.5
-- Some kits will gain the bonus effects from certain Beamdog items:
+- Kits will now gain the bonus effects from certain Beamdog items:
-	- Bartleby's Wakizashi +1 - Kensaizerker, Monastery Swordsman
+	- Bartleby's Wakizashi: Kensaizerker, Monastery Swordsman
-	- Belt of the Skillful Blade - Jesterblade
+	- Belt of the Skillful Blade: Jesterblade
-	- Dragon Blade +3 - Kensaizerker
+	- Dragon Blade: Kensaizerker (while enraged)
-	- Screaming Bagpipes - Jesterblade
+	- Screaming Bagpipes: Jesterblade

 v2.4
 - Fixed potential issues in classic BG2 (both Kensaizerker and Jesterblade).